 Selling shares in their business, called share capital

 Borrowing from individuals, banks via loans and mortgages, or from other firms

-Credit from suppliers, which is similar to a loan
+Credit from suppliers, which is similar to

 There are several types of enterprise, each one distinguished by its legal ownership, including: